Mullappally Ramachandran

 Mullappally Ramachandran (born 7 November 1944) is an Indian politician and former president of the Kerala Pradesh Congress Committee (KPCC).
 He is a member of the Indian National Congress, and the son of Congress leader Mullappally Gopalan.

 Mullappally Ramachandran has returned five times consecutively to the 8th, 9th, 10th, 11th and 12th Lok Sabha from Kannur constituency, a strong fortress of rival party CPI(M).
 From 2009 to 2019, he was the Member of Parliament for Vatakara constituency.
 In the 15th Lok Sabha, he was Minister of State for Home Affairs, Govt. of India.

+Early life

+He was born on 7 November 1944 in Chombala village in Vadakara taluk of Kozhikode district into a prominent Thiyya family, the son of Mullappally Gopalan, a freedom fighter, and Paru Amma.
+His educational qualification is M.A.L.L.B.
+After primary education, he obtained a degree in history from Madappally Government College and a law degree from Government Law College, and a post-graduate degree in history from Kerala University.